 Click HERE to Download Nelly's Bio

-Nelly Thomas performed around Australia and the world doing stand-up comedy for over sixteen years.
-She has now traded the big stage for the “quiet life” of an author, professional MC and key-note presenter.
+She has now traded the big stage for the “quiet life” of an author, professional MC, key-note presenter & media personality.

-You’ll regularly find her musings in the Australian press.
+You’ll regularly find Nelly’s musings in the Australian press.

 Nelly was listed as one of Australia’s “most innovative thinkers” in The Age Newspaper’s, The Zone and was featured on the ABC’s Big Ideas: The Smartest Stuff on TV, Radio and Online.